 - Menards’ rental equipment page

 Railroad ties are great to use for projects because they’re sturdy and are resistant to rot and insects — but this also makes them difficult to cut.
+Now you know how to cut railroad ties.
+Cutting railroad ties takes some effort, that’s for sure.
 However, if you own — or can rent — a chainsaw, a circular saw, and/or a reciprocating saw, you should be able to get the job done.
 Be sure you wear the appropriate safety gear and take precautions for your health.